Lab Director

 Dr. Julia Briskin received her Ph.D. in Social and Personality Psychology at Wayne State University.
 She is a research Data Scientist at the National Center for Principled Leadership & Research Ethics (NCPRE) at the University of Illinois Urbana-Champaign.

-Dr. Allison Farrell was a postdoc in the Close Relationships Lab and is now an Assistant Professor in the Department of Psychology at Miami University (Ohio).
+Dr. Allison Farrell was a postdoc in the Close Relationships Lab and is now an Associate Professor in the Department of Psychology at Miami University (Ohio).

 Maria Alonso-Ferres was a Visiting International Scholar in the Close Relationships Lab in 2018.
-She is now an Assistant Professor of Psychology at the Complutense University of Madrid.
+She is now an Assistant Professor of Psychology at the University of Granada.

 Dr. Sarah Stanton was a postdoc in the Close Relationships Lab and is now a Senior Lecturer (tenured Associate Professor) in the Department of Psychology at the University of Edinburgh.